mlab817/faqs/src/rice-competitiveness-enhancement-fund-rice-extension-services-program/what-is-the-current-reception-of-extension-services.md

 ---
  title: What is the current reception of extension services?

-tags: ["current","reception","extension","services"]

  ---

-### Rice Competitiveness Enhancement Fund- Rice Extension Services Program
+## Rice Competitiveness Enhancement Fund- Rice Extension Services Program

-## What is the current reception of extension services?
+# What is the current reception of extension services?

  - The RCEF-RESP conducts elicitation of feedback from its stakeholders during information caravans and other Knowledge Sharing and Learning (KSL) activities.